yoshinorisekimoto/api-learning-notes/notes/Step25-Cost-Model.md

 ## Relationship to Scaling
 As demand increases, both resource usage and cost increase.
 As demand decreases, cost decreases.
+Cost can increase rapidly with scale if not properly managed.

 ---
 ## Relationship to SaaS